 After they are dropped off, all electronics marked for recycling are kept in an employee-only area of the store.
-Once enough devices have been collected, they are sent to a Staples warehouse location where they are then packed and shipped to Staples’ national recycling partner ERI Direct.
+Once enough devices have been collected, they are sent to a Staples warehouse location where they are then packed and shipped to a national recycling partner.

-After the electronics arrive at ERI Direct, they are sorted based on potential for refurbishing or parts harvesting.
-If it looks like an item can be refurbished, or that it may have parts that can be reused, it is separated out for processing.
+After the electronics arrive at the partner facility, they are sorted based on potential for refurbishing or parts harvesting.
+If it looks like an item can be refurbished, or that it may have parts that can be reused, it is separated for processing.
 Any data-containing devices, like computers or phones, that are entering the reuse market are either wiped to Department of Defense specifications or have their hard drives and memory cards destroyed.

 Items that cannot be reused or refurbished are run through a large shredder that separates various metals, plastics and glass that are then sent to different recycling facilities to be further processed.